Frequently Asked Questions

 There are so many ways to be involved at MTS and we welcome your participation.
 Whether on campus helping in specific classrooms (art, library), running hot lunch, working in the garden, or volunteering at an annual event, we welcome your time and talent.
 Parents can help from home by being a room parent, joining a committee, or supporting outreach efforts.
 All parents are part of our Parent Association and our Parent Association President coordinates all parent sign-ups throughout the year.

 When does school start and end?

 School starts at 8:10 am.
 Students are welcome to arrive as early as 7:30 am and go to the library.
 At 7:45 am, students can go into their homerooms.
-School ends at 3:00 pm Monday–Thursday and 2:15 pm on Fridays.
+School ends at 3:05 pm.

 What kind of after school care and enrichment opportunities do you have after school?

 MTS offers after-school care until 6:00 pm.
 Younger students play on the playground and spend time together inside.
 Older students work on homework and projects in the library.
 Enrichment classes are offered Mondays–Thursdays and sign-ups are by trimester.
 Classes typically offered are, Acronastics, Beginning Voice, Chess, Coding, Cooking, Dance, Flag Football, Glass Art, Golf, Impromptu Public Speaking, Instrumental Lessons, Jewelry Making, Multi-Media Art, and Yoga.

 Do you have after school sport teams?

 Yes, cross-country is offered in the fall for 3rd–8th grade students and volleyball is offered for 6th–8th graders.
 We field winter basketball teams for 4th–8th grade.
 Spring sports include track & field for 3rd–8th grade, as well as 2nd grade basketball and 3rd grade basketball teams.

 What if my child is apprehensive about performing?